I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ks/nf-ks-kscancelio.md

 <p>If the IRP being canceled has a driver-supplied cancel routine, the cancel spin lock can be obtained from the IRP by calling KSQUEUE_SPINLOCK_IRP_STORAGE.</p>

-<p><b>KsCancelIo </b>cancels all IRPs in a given driver-maintained queue.
-If the IRP has a cancel routine, the cancel routine is called.
-Otherwise, the cancel flag in the IRP is set to <b>TRUE</b>.
-The IRPs are not removed from the queue by this routine.
-It is the sole responsibility of the driver to ensure that the IRPs are removed either by the cancel routine specified in the IRP or by some other driver-supplied functionality.</p>

-<p>If the IRP being canceled has a driver-supplied cancel routine, the cancel spin lock can be obtained from the IRP by calling KSQUEUE_SPINLOCK_IRP_STORAGE.</p>

 ## -requirements
 <table>
 <tr>